 Help Someone Out

-There was a trend for a long time with cold email link builders where they’d offer up their link to “improve an article.”
-That’s… not really true in most cases, and those emails rarely worked.
-Writers rarely care about adding a semi-related link to a five-year-old article.
+For a long time, cold email link builders offered their links to “improve an article.”
+That’s… not true in most cases, and those emails rarely worked.
+Writers seldom care about adding a semi-related link to a five-year-old article.

-So one of the absolute best ways to get a conversation going with a writer is… point out typos and grammatical errors.
+One of the absolute best ways to start a conversation with a writer is… point out typos and grammatical errors.

 You’ll be surprised how effective this can be, especially with writers who take their work seriously.